Adaptive Redundancy Management for Durable P2P Backup

 While selecting an appropriate $\sigma_1$ is trivial, in the following we define $\sigma_2$ as $\sigma_2 = \alpha \cdot minTTR$, where $\alpha$ is a parameter that specifies the degradation of TTR with respect to an ideal system, tolerated by users.

-We now study the impact of the ratio $\frac{w+eTTR}{\tau}$: \begin{itemize} \item $\tau \gg w+eTTR$: this case is representative of a ``mature'' P2P application in which the dominant factor that characterizes peer deaths are permanent host failures, rather than users abandoning the system.
-Hence, $e^{-t/\tau}$ is close to 1, which implies that the target durability $\sigma_1$ can be achieved with a small $n$.
-As such, the condition on $eTTR \leq \sigma_2$ prevails on $d \geq \sigma_1$ in determining the redundancy level to apply to backup data.
-This means that the accuracy of the estimate $eTTR$ plays an important role in guaranteeing acceptable restore times; instead, errors on $eTTR$ have only slight impact on data durability.
+We now discuss in details the influence of the two stop conditions on the behavior of our mechanism.
+Given Equation~\ref{eq:durability}, we study the impact of the ratio $\frac{w+eTTR}{\tau}$: \begin{itemize} \item $\tau \gg w+eTTR$: this case is representative of a ``mature'' P2P application in which the dominant factor that characterizes peer deaths are permanent host failures, rather than users abandoning the system.
+Hence, the exponential in Equation~\ref{eq:durability} is close to 1, which implies that the target durability $\sigma_1$ can be achieved with a small $n$.